-It is also beneficial to consider pseudorandom generators that fool space-bounded distinguishers and generators that exhibit some limited random behavior (e.g., outputting a pair-wise independent or a small-bias sequence).
-Such (special-purpose) pseudorandom generators can be constructed without relying on any computational complexity assumption.
+Finally, we mention that it is also beneficial to consider pseudorandom generators that fool space-bounded distinguishers and generators that exhibit some limited random behavior (e.g., outputting a pairwise independent or a small-bias sequence).
+Such (special-purpose) pseudorandom generators can be constructed without relying on any computational complexity assumptions, because the behavior of the corresponding (limited) distinguishers can be analyzed even at the current historical time.
+Nevertheless, such (special-purpose) pseudorandom generators offer numerous applications.